-She’s a cloistered woman holding a scroll or a book in her hands, seated between two pillars that mark the entrance to the Temple, and bearing a cross on her chest.
+In the Rider Waite deck introduced in 1910, the image on the card shows a cloistered woman holding a scroll in her hands, seated between two pillars that mark the entrance to the Temple, and bearing a cross on her chest.
+She is the total purity of spirit; intact, sacred, and eternal.

-Behind her, there’s a curtain decorated with pomegranates, symbols of abundance, life, and fertility.
+Behind her, we see a curtain decorated with palm trees and pomegranates, symbols of victory, abundance, life, and fertility.
 While this can seem like a veil, it’s not hiding anything.
-Any secrets the High Priestess may be holding she will freely give to the initiate who approaches her with a pure heart.
+Any secrets the High Priestess may have, she will freely give to the initiate who approaches her with a pure heart.

 In this comprehensive guide, we shall explore the symbolism of this mysterious and divine woman.